castai/docs/docs/guides/start-saving-quickly.md

 ### You're all done

 - Share the Available savings window screenshot with your CFO/manager - there's nothing left to save.

-- Reduce the Headroom policy to a smaller number that fits your smooth organic growth better.

 - Install Evictor if you haven't already done that.